Klemens von Metternich: Paris

-Foreign Minister
+Foreign minister

 Détente with France

 Now back in Austria, Metternich witnessed first hand the Austrian army's defeat at the Battle of Wagram in 1809.
-Stadion tendered his resignation as Foreign Minister in the aftermath, and the Emperor immediately offered the post to Metternich.
+Stadion tendered his resignation as Foreign Minister in the aftermath, and the emperor immediately offered the post to Metternich.
 Metternich, worried that Napoleon would seize on this to demand harsher peace terms, instead agreed to become a minister of state (which he did on 8 July) and to lead negotiations with the French on the understanding that he would replace Stadion as Foreign Minister at a later date.
 During peace talks at Altenburg, Metternich put forward pro-French proposals to save the Austrian monarchy.
 Napoleon, however, disliked his position on the future of Poland, and Metternich was gradually displaced from the proceedings by Prince Liechtenstein.
 He soon regained influence, however, on 8 October, as Foreign Minister (and additionally that of Minister of the Imperial Household).
 In early 1810 Metternich's earlier affair with Junot became public but, because of Eleonore's understanding, the scandal was minimal.

 One of Metternich's first tasks was to push for the marriage of Napoleon to Archduchess Marie Louise rather than to the Tsar's youngest sister Anna Pavlovna.
 Metternich would later seek to distance himself from the marriage by claiming it was Napoleon's own idea, but this is improbable; in any case, he was happy to claim responsibility at the time.
 By 7 February Napoleon had agreed and the pair were married by proxy on 11 March.
 Marie Louise left for France soon after and Metternich followed by a different route and unofficially.
 The trip was designed, Metternich explained, to transport his family (stranded in France by the outbreak of war) home and to report to the Austrian Emperor about Marie Louise's activities.

 Instead, Metternich stayed six months, entrusting his office in Vienna to his father.
-He set about using the marriage, and flattery, to renegotiate the terms set out at Schönbrunn.
+He set about using the marriage, and flattery, to renegotiate the terms set out in the Treaty of Schönbrunn.
 The concessions he won were trivial, however: a few trading rights, delay in the payment of the war indemnity, restitution of some estates belonging to Germans in the Austrian service, including the Metternich family's, and the lifting of a 150,000-man limit on the Austrian army.
 The last was particularly welcomed as a sign of increased Austrian independence, although Austria could no longer afford an army greater than the limit prescribed.